dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 This snippet is very similar to the 'create' snippet we discussed previously except with the following differences:

-At line (2), we firstly make sure that the eventRV has been set. eventRV should have been set when the user clicks on the either of the edit links on the list or view pages.
+At line (2), we first make sure that the eventRV has been set. eventRV should have been set when the user clicks on the either of the edit links on the list or view pages.
 Here, we're trapping case that the user has typed in the url page directly.